 The study also finds that that women are significantly more likely to be reliant on a state pension than men, with 34% of women agreeing, compared to 25% of men.

-Joanna Crossfield, Associate Director at Ipsos MORI commented:
+Joanna Crossfield, Research Director at Ipsos MORI commented:

 The number of people with multiple pensions is only set to grow and a dashboard is clearly seen as a way of making keeping track of these easier.
 An online pensions dashboard also has the added benefit of making it easier for people to engage with their pensions savings.